-Are you looking or asking how to make your wifi faster?
+Are you searching on google about how to make your wifi faster?
 Everyone likes to have faster internet is that right?
-I know slow wi-fi can be frustrating primarily if you rely on the internet for work or entertainment at home or watch movies on Netflix also fast net allows you to make streaming your game on twitch.
+I know slow Wi-Fi can be frustrating primarily if you rely on the internet for work or entertainment at home or watch movies on Netflix also fast net allows you to make streaming your game on Twitch.

 Fortunately, there are 17 steps you can take to improve your wifi and make it faster these tips can help you get the most out of your Wi-Fi.

 WiFi stands for Wireless Fidelity It is a technology that allows electronic devices to connect to a wireless local area network (WLAN) using radio waves. is widely used technology for connecting devices to the internet.

 As it allows users to connect to the internet without the need for a physical wired connection. this technology is based on the IEEE 802.11 standard,